My Tokyo Guide

 During the Edo period (1603-1867), the ruling Tokugawa shogunate imposed a strict feudal hierarchy, the lower classes of which included merchants and craftspeople who lived in the so-called shitamachi area.
 Shitamachi itself refers to the lower-lying areas of Tokyo, which includes the environs of the museum and its annex.

 After visiting the annex and completing your Shitamachi Museum visit, spend some time in Ueno Park to explore the other museums in the area, including Tokyo Metropolitan Art Museum on the north side.
-If you exit from the park on this side, you can walk to the charming Yanaka area, which is among the better preserved shitamachi areas of Tokyo.

 HOME > Shitamachi Museum Annex